Frequently Asked Questions on The Artists Way

 Keep them private.
-Later on we go through the morning pages to review the craziness we’ve been writing about.
-After the course some people keep them, I’ve read that Julia keeps hers in a bookcase, but I personally destroy mine as soon as possible.
+Later on we go through the morning pages to review what we’ve been writing about.
+After the course some people keep them, but personally, I destroy mine in a burning ceremony.
+Do what feels right to you.

 I have privacy concerns...

 Privacy is of huge importance during TAW.
 Mainly because if you’re doing your MPs correctly there will be a lot of deeply vulnerable thoughts, ranting, paranoia, honesty and maybe even craziness which will leave you feeling creatively violated if your morning pages are intentionally or accidentally made public.
 True, people shouldn’t invade your privacy, but mistakes happen.
 Life happens.
 Guard your morning pages jealously.

 Should I share my Morning Pages with others?

 Nope, nope, nope.
 They are for your eyes only.
 See above.
 Later on, once you’ve reread them, you may want to share themes that come up in your morning pages to a trusting, understanding audience, but never ever hand your book over to someone else to read.
 It’s YOURS.
 It’s about showing respect for your own privacy and secret head space.

 Not immediately.
 We learn how to reread our morning pages later on but as you’re writing them do not reread, check for spelling, remind yourself what you’ve written etc. Just keep going.

 I'm a visual artist/dancer/musician, how will writing help me?